andrew1007/mrfa-demo/article/part1.md

 ## Performance scaling

 The rerender overhead of typical architectures scale linearly.
 If rerenders are not suppressed, twice the amount of HTML means twice the number of nodes that the reconciliation algorithm needs to diff.
 This problem is compounded when algorithms are constantly recomputed on rerenders.
 But this is a non-issue when useless rerender suppression strategies are utilized.
-When done correctly, apps become very resistant to scaling issues.
 In many cases, complexity increases have no impact on responsiveness.

 This can be seen by comparing the performance as the table grows algorithmic complexity.
 As the resource requirements grows, the god component's responsiveness scales into the stratosphere.
-The optimized app, on the other hand, has no issues.
+The optimized app, on the other hand, is resistant to scaling issues.

 Here is a comparison for ticking the table's "All" checkbox.
 With the unoptimized app, render time is 28ms.
 ![performance of click all checkbox using unoptimized app](../images/local-state-all-checkbox.png)